antonfirsov/docs/2016/10-Oct/10-NetFx-Rollup-Experience/netfx-rollup-experience.md

-# .NET Framework Security and Quality Rollup - October 2016
+# .NET Framework Monthly Rollup

-We [recently introduced](https://blogs.msdn.microsoft.com/dotnet/2016/08/15/introducing-the-net-framework-monthly-rollup/) the .NET Framework Security and Quality Rollup, a simplified way for you to obtain all quality and security updates.
-The first release of the Security and Quality Rollup and Security-Only Update is now available and the details of what is included in the release are [below](xxx).
-We have also gotten a few questions around the new model and we thought the answers would be helpful for everyone.
+We recently introduced the [.NET Framework Monthly Rollup](https://blogs.msdn.microsoft.com/dotnet/2016/08/15/introducing-the-net-framework-monthly-rollup/).
+It's a new and easier way for you to install all applicable .NET Framework updates in a single step.

+This post describes the three monthly updates types that you can install.
+It shows you what the install process looks like.
+Last, it addresses some common questions that we have heard since introducing the new model.

+The introduction of these new monthly releases aligns with a similar set of [monthly Windows releases](https://blogs.technet.microsoft.com/windowsitpro/2016/10/07/more-on-windows-7-and-windows-8-1-servicing-changes/) that you can also learn more about.

-## Update Types
+## Monthly Releases

-There are three rollup types that may be available throughout the month.
-Not every month will yield a monthly rollup nor will every rollup apply to all supported versions of the .NET Framework.
+There are three kinds of release that you can choose from.
+You can read the descriptions below to help you pick the best one for your situation.

 ### Security and Quality Rollup
-The Security and Quality Rollup is a cumulative set of updates for all [supported](https://support.microsoft.com/en-us/gp/framework_faq/en-us) (and applicable) versions of the .NET Framework.
-The Security and Quality Rollup will contain the updates from all the previous rollups, making it easy to catch up if you have missed any.
-They will never install a different version of the .NET Framework than what is currently on your computer.
+The Security and Quality Rollup is recommended for consumer and developer machines.
+It includes both security  and quality improvements.
+It is cumulative, meaning that it contains all of the updates from previous rollups, making it easy to catch up if you have missed any of the previous updates.
+Security and Quality Rollup release will be made available on Windows Update and Windows Update Catalog.

+- When?: Second Tuesday of the month (Patch Tuesday).
+- Where?: Windows Update, Microsoft Update Catalog.
+- Cumulative: Yes.
+- Contents: Security and/or quality improvements.

 ### Security-Only Update
-For those who prefer to take only the security updates, you can download the Security Only Update on Windows Server Update Services and Microsoft Update Catalog.
-It's important to note that the Security Only Update will not contain the updates from the previous Security Only Update or be those included in the Security and Quality Rollup.
+The Security-Only Update is recommended for production machines.
+It contains only security updates and only updates for that month.
 This enables you to fine-tune the security updates that are applied.
-If you have installed the current Monthly Rollup you are up to date and do not need to install the Security-Only Update.
+If you have installed the Security and Quality Rollup for the month, then you are up to date and do not need to install the Security-Only Update.
+The Security-Only Update will be made available on Windows Server Update Services and Microsoft Update Catalog.

+- When?: Second Tuesday of the month (Patch Tuesday).
+- Where?: Windows Server Update Services, Microsoft Update Catalog.
+- Cumulative: No.
+- Contents: Security improvements.

-### Quality Preview Rollup
+### Quality Rollup
-Lastly, you will be able to download an optional preview of upcoming .NET Framework quality changes that are scheduled to be included in the next .NET Framework Monthly Rollup.
-The Quality Preview Rollup will be available on Windows Update, Windows Server Update Services and Microsoft Update Catalog typically on the third Tuesday of the month.
-The Quality Preview Rollup will always replace previous Quality Preview Rollups and will be replaced by future Security and Quality Rollups.
+The Quality Rollup is recommended for large businesses that want to use and/or preview quality improvements as soon as they become available.
+These same quality improvements will typically be included in the following Security and Quality Rollup, approxiately three weeks later.
+The Quality Rollup will be made available on Windows Update, Windows Server Update Services and Microsoft Update Catalog.

+- When?: Third Tuesday of the Month (one week after Patch Tuesday).
+- Where?: Windows Update, Windows Server Update Services and Microsoft Update Catalog.
+- Cumulative: Yes.
+- Contents: Quality improvements.

+## More Information

+The following information answers common questions.

+### Supported Versions

+These new releases apply to [supported .NET Framework versions](https://support.microsoft.com/en-us/gp/framework_faq/en-us).
+This means that you need to install a supported version of the .NET Framework to get these updates.
+At the time of writing, the supports versions are:

+- .NET Framework 3.5 SP1
+- .NET Framework 4.5.2 or later

+## Cadence

+We intend to ship updates monthly, however, we will only release updates if we have made changes.
+Also, some changes only apply to a subset of .NET Framework versions and/or Windows versions.
+You can always check this blog to see if an update has been released.

+## Updating to a later .NET Framework

+These updates include patch-level changes.
+They will not change the .NET Framework that is currently installed on your computer.
+For example, if you have .NET Framework 4.5.2, you will still have .NET Framework 4.5.2 after installing one of these updates.
+If you want to upgrade to a later .NET Framework version, you must install it manually.

 ## Installation

-With the new model, there will no longer be individual updates for each .NET Framework version available on Windows Update, Windows Server Update Services or Microsoft Update Catalog.
-Instead, you will see a single item for each operating system:
+You will see a single item for each operating system:

 ![qualitysecurity](qualitysecurityrollup.png)
 *Available Security and Quality Rollup on Windows Server 2008 SP2*